 Healthcare Financial Management Association (HFMA) – Certification Eligibility, Testing & Renewals

-In order to earn the credential, candidates will need to complete two modules.
+To earn the credential, candidates will need to complete two modules.
 Module 1 consists of training focused on the following areas: the big picture; financial accounting concepts; cost analysis principles; strategic financial issues; managing financial resources; and looking into the future.
 After approximately ten to 14 hours of study, candidates must pass a 90-minute, 75-question assessment.